KrystianSkwierawski/DailyToDoList/README.md

 ```
 During the project API, it has expanded a little, but it is still quite small.

 - This time an API and a client application are separate.
-The API is working with Web, Windows, Linux, Mac, and Android applications.
+The API is working with Web application, Windows application, Linux application, Mac application, Android application, and Chrome extension.

 - I used the non-relational cloud version of the MongoDB database.